ThibaultBee/StreamPack/docs/LiveAndRecordSimultaneously.md

 ### Advantages

-As only 2 encoders (1 for video and 1 for audio) are used, it uses less hardware resources.s
+As only 2 encoders (1 for video and 1 for audio) are used, it uses less hardware resources.

 ### Implementation